 While there are other drives available in this size, this is the first 10TB drive that uses conventional recording methods.
 Other drives of this size so far have use a technology called shingled magnetic recording (SMR).
 In SMR drives, the magnetic traps overlap, and that can translate to longer writing times, as the drive sometimes needs to rewrite to adjacent tracks.
 The UltraStar He10 uses the standard technology that has been in use in the industry for the last decade, called perpendicular magnetic recording (PMR).

-Because the PMR technology does not have the downsides of SMR, these drives can handle the constant recording routine found in busy environments.
+Because the PMR technology does not have the downsides of SMR, these 10TB hard drives can handle the constant recording routine found in busy environments.

 Helium allows the use of more platters using the same space, allowing for a higher density while running even cooler than air-filled drives - making them ideal for use in the data center where low temperates are vital.
 Let's look a sample deployment:

 These drives are now available and ready to be configured on our STX-NL servers.
 Explore below: